crazywm/crazys-wm-mod/Docs&Tools/Design Docs/movies.md

 they will not see it.
 If it is equal or lower, they might come to watch the movie.
 This weighted sum is compared to the audiences quality threshold, and the percentage of people who would like to watch the movie is calculated.
-If the movie is worse than the expected quality, but also much cheaper than the spending power, they might still come (For 75% decrease in ticket price, they will accept a 20% decrease in quality).
+If the movie is worse than the expected quality, but also cheaper than the spending power, they might still come.
+For 25% decrease in ticket price, they will accept a 10% decrease in quality.
+However, iIf it is much less than they expect to spend (<50%), they will avoid the movie, presuming it to be bad quality.

 The final factor is the amount of people who know about the movie, and who haven't seen or rejected it yet.
 This depends on the movies HYPE value and on how long a